Jlopezcha/Quotio_Vehicle_Insight/README.md

 AWS hosting public link
 > http://3.12.144.166/

-> Do NOT enter sensitive info such as a real email - Meant as a prototype.
-Due to free tier limitations, data is sparse which makes it outdated (as of July 2026) and not reliably accurate.
+> Do NOT enter sensitive info such as a real email - Meant as a prototype only.
+Due to free tier limitations, data is sparse and does not include any NHTSA recall/inv data after July 2026.
+Although it provides acceptable general responses, the amount of concessions made means it should not be considered as reliably accurate.

 ## Tech Stack